Ihnivid/ihnivid.github.io/README.md

 # ihnivid.github.io

-A collaborative listenlist for handpicked colleagues
+A collaborative listenlist for handpicked music enthusiasts

 It's a work in progress, though.